RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 * Dataset from Kaggle is insufficient and/or not correct.
 * Not complex enough features, as indicated by the learning curve, I have high bias.

+## Further research
+Instead of trying to classify the IMDb score exactly, which does not work that well, a regression-based approach could be used to estimate how far away the estimation would be from the true value, and hence trying to estimate whether the movie will be scoring e.g. low, medium or high on the IMDb scale
 Further research could include a sentiment analysis of the comments from IMDb, news and social medias impact (coverage of movie premiere).

 ## References: